UK Local Exchange Trading and Complementary Currencies

 Units System Fred Sue Joe

 A LETS operates by Mutual Credit.
-A group of people come together and agree a name for the currency.
-They create a directory of Offers and Wants.
-They may hold trading events or just contact each other any time in order to trade.
-The currency is created as credits move from one account to another.
+A group of people come together and agree a name for the currency (or they may decide to use Hours).
+They create a directory of Offers and Wants to let each other know what they are willing to trade and can contact each other at any time.
+Organisers may also hold social events to encourage members to meet up.

+The currency is created as credits move from one account to another so new members may spend before they earn.
+The sum of all accounts is always zero at any one time.
+No interest is charged or paid for accounts which are "in commitment" or "in credit".
 The diagram illustrates the end-point of a series of transactions: Fred did a task for Sue who paid him 20 units.
-Joe solds vegetables to Fred for 5 units.
+Joe sold vegetables to Fred for 5 units.
 Then Sue did 10 units worth of work for the organisation, which was paid out of the system account.
+(Apologies if this is difficult to follow - a moving diagram would help).

 Counting Members' Time as Equal in Value: Many LETS members prefer to work for an equal rate of pay and many schemes are either constituted on this basis or suggest a standard rate to be used "when members wish to trade on an equal basis".
 The idea of a standard rate is crucial to the notion of a central hub for intertrading between schemes.
 On the basis of the standard rate, currency to be moved to another scheme is translated into hours at the standard rate for that scheme, and when received by another scheme, it is translated back into currency at the standard rate for that scheme.